Making Progress Toward Sustainability: A Unilever Case Study

 For one thing, we believe it highlights a shortcoming of many sustainability strategies: They often invest in companies that have already achieved significant progress in meeting sustainability goals while excluding those that haven’t.

-American Century Investments’ Global Value Transition* strategy takes a different approach by engaging with companies to drive their business model progression.
-We believe sustainable investing can better achieve real-world outcomes by helping guide companies on their journeys to sustainability instead of rewarding those that have already arrived.
+American Century Investments’ Global Value Transition* strategy takes a different approach by engaging with companies to drive their business models toward greater sustainability.
+We believe this can better achieve real-world outcomes by helping guide companies on their journeys to sustainability instead of rewarding those that have already arrived.

 Unilever is one such company.
-In our view, this global producer of consumer and food products, renowned for brands such as Dove® Chocolate and Ben & Jerry’s ice cream, stands out for its advancements in environmental practices, social initiatives and governance standards.
+In our view, this global producer of food and other consumer products, renowned for brands such as Dove® Chocolate and Ben & Jerry’s ice cream, stands out for its advancements in environmental practices, social initiatives and governance standards.

-By their very nature, consumer products like a bottle of soap or a carton of ice cream lend themselves to single-use packaging.
-If the packaging can’t be composted or recycled, it ends up in a landfill or elsewhere.
+By their very nature, consumer products like a bottle of soap or a carton of ice cream require single-use packaging.
+If the packaging can’t be composted or recycled, it usually ends up in a landfill, an incinerator, or the ocean.
 As one of the world’s largest consumer products companies, Unilever has contributed significantly to waste pollution through its packaging.

-Reducing plastic use has clear environmental benefits and hasn’t come at a cost to Unilever’s bottom line.
-Sales grew 15% from 2019 to 2022.
-We believe that as consumers become more conscious of the environment and the impacts of their buying decisions on the world around them, they will become more keen on buying from companies with better environmental performance.
+Reducing plastic use has clear environmental benefits and hasn’t hurt Unilever’s bottom line.
+Sales grew 15% from 2019 to 2023.
+Studies show that as consumers become more conscious of the environment and the impacts of their buying decisions on the world around them, they will become more keen on buying from companies with better environmental performance.

-Cutting back on plastic may also help reduce legal and regulatory risks.
+Cutting back on plastic may also help reduce Unilever’s legal and regulatory risks.

-For example, the New York attorney general sued PepsiCo in November 2023 for allegedly causing widespread plastic pollution in the Buffalo River that threatens water quality and wildlife.
+For example, the New York attorney general sued PepsiCo in November 2023 for allegedly causing widespread plastic pollution in the Buffalo River, threatening water quality and wildlife.
 This action came after regulators collected trash at 13 spots along the river and found that Pepsi-related products accounted for the highest proportion of the waste.1

 Purported greenwashing was the focus of a recent complaint the European Consumer Organization and its member affiliates filed with the European Commission.
 The complaint targets Coca-Cola, Nestle and Danone for allegedly making misleading claims about their bottled water packaging.
 The consumer protection group disputes the companies’ assertions of “100% recyclable” or “100% recycled,” further stating that the use of green imagery “may even give the impression that the bottles would have a positive impact on the environment.”2